sweethoneybee/sweethoneybee/README.md

 🌱 I'm Seonghoon Jeong, sweethoneybee.
 Interested in a service that make people conveient, amused, happy.

-🔭 I'm working on `Momelet` which helps people to choose a restaurant easily.
+🔭 I'm working on `Momelet`, a cross-platform application helping people to choose a restaurant easily.

 😉 I'm a small student and have lots of things to learn.
 So i'm trying to learn as much as I can.